This salmon tacos recipe is a tasty combo of the world’s best foods.

 Transfer the fillets to a large dish once they’re finished, crank the heat to 400°F, and bake 8 6-inch tortillas, 4 at a time.
 We shape them using a muffin tray.

-Build the tacos with cooked fish, 4 oz lettuce, 2 oz corn, 2 oz red bell pepper, 2 oz cheddar, 2 tbsp cilantro, and 0.5 oz jalapeños.
+Build the tacos with cooked fish, 4 oz lettuce, 2 oz corn, 2 oz red bell pepper, 2 oz cheddar, 2 tbsp cilantro, 2 oz shredded red cabbage and 0.5 oz jalapeños.
 You can torch the cheese if you want.